edgars-eizvertins/ai-chat/README.md

 # ai-chat
-Application for education ralated to AI and ,NET
+Application for education related to AI and .NET